SELLING REAL ESTATE WITH SALEBYOWNERLAW.COM

-Brought to you by the Law Firm of O’Keefe, Rivera & Berk,
+by the Law Firm of O’Keefe, Rivera & Berk, LLC

 Selling by owner means you will replace the duties of a real estate agent.
 In order to be successful, preparation is essential, and you’ll need help.
-We want to be your resource and your guide for the sale by owner process.
+We can be your resource and your guide during the for sale by owner process.

 SELLING BY OWNER IS:

 Preparing the home for sale, choosing a list price, and marketing the home.
-You can do it yourself, using resources that are available to everyone, many for free.
+You can do it yourself, using resources that are publicly available to everyone.

 Once you have listed the home, you will entertain offers evaluate offers, and accept an offer.
 We will guide you for these steps.

-After you accept an offer, we take over the process and close your deal.
+After you accept an offer, we will handle the closing process.

-OUR SEVEN STEPS TO SELLING A HOME BY OWNER
+OUR SIX STEPS TO SELLING A HOME BY OWNER

 PREPARE THE PROPERTY FOR LISTING